 Connection monitoring runs on the uplink once it is activated, meaning a carrier is detected and an IP address is assigned (static or dynamic).

 The first test DNS query is sent, if a DNS response is received, DNS is marked as good for 300 seconds on that uplink.
 During this time, the MX continues running the DNS test every 150 seconds.
 Each successful DNS query test results in DNS being marked as good for another 300 seconds.

-The MX then begins performing the Internet test.
-If either the ICMP or the HTTP test is successful, the Internet test is marked as good for 300 seconds on that uplink.
-During this time, the MX continues running the Internet test every 150 seconds.
-Each successful Internet test (meaning either a successful ICMP test or a successful HTTP test) results in the Internet being marked as good for another 300 seconds.
-If any test within the Internet test group fails, the MX decreases the testing interval to 20 seconds.
-If the tests continue to fail for a time period exceeding 300 seconds from the last successful test, the Internet will be marked as failed on the uplink.
-Otherwise, any successful ICMP or HTTP test will mark the Internet test as good for another 300 seconds.
+The MX then begins performing the internet test.
+If either the ICMP or the HTTP test is successful, the internet test is marked as good for 300 seconds on that uplink.
+During this time, the MX continues running the internet test every 150 seconds.
+Each successful internet test (meaning either a successful ICMP test or a successful HTTP test) results in the internet being marked as good for another 300 seconds.
+If any test within the internet group fails, the MX decreases the testing interval to 20 seconds.
+If the tests continue to fail for a time period exceeding 300 seconds from the last successful test, the internet will be marked as failed on the uplink.
+Otherwise, any successful ICMP or HTTP test will mark the internet test as good for another 300 seconds.
 Once marked as good, the test is run every 150 seconds.

 When both the HTTP and ICMP tests have been unsuccessful for a period of time that exceeds 300 seconds, the uplink will be failed over.
-Therefore, it can take approximately 5 minutes for failover to occur in the event of a soft failure (where the physical link is still up but provides no Internet access).
+Therefore, it can take approximately five minutes for failover to occur in the event of a soft failure (where the physical link is still up but provides no internet access).

-Note: An MX will only failover to a backup cellular connection if all 3 tests (Internet, DNS, and ARP) are marked as failed
+Note: An MX will only failover to a backup cellular connection if all three tests (internet, DNS, and ARP) are marked as failed

 Upstream Firewall Rules for MX Content Filtering Categories